dojo/web-editor/README.md

 #### setPath()

 Set the path on the current page.
-Intended to be used, when a project is loaded to update the path to reflect the Gist's ID.
+When a project is loaded, this is used to update the path to reflect the Gist's ID.

 #### startGistRouter()